-Barcelona Poised for Historic Papal Visit in 2026
+Barcelona’s Historic Papal Visit in 2026

-Officials from the Spanish Episcopal Conference have held talks with the Vatican Secretariat of State to prepare for this significant potential journey.
+Officials from the Spanish Episcopal Conference have held talks with the Vatican Secretariat of State to prepare for this significant journey.

-Barcelona’s civic and religious leaders, including the president of the Generalitat of Catalonia, have formally invited Pope Leo XIV to attend and preside over a solemn Mass during the centenary commemoration of Gaudí’s death at La Sagrada Familia.
-While the Vatican has yet to confirm, the invitation is currently under consideration in Rome.
+Formal Invitation to the Pope: Barcelona’s civic and religious leaders, including the president of the Generalitat of Catalonia, have formally invited Pope Leo XIV to attend and preside over a solemn Mass at La Sagrada Familia on the centenary of Gaudí’s death.

 La Sagrada Familia and the Tower of Jesus Christ: A Milestone Event

-A central highlight of the Pope Barcelona event would be the celebration of the completion of the Tower of Jesus Christ at the Sagrada Familia—Antoni Gaudí’s monumental basilica, and a symbol of Barcelona’s cultural and spiritual heritage.
+A central highlight of the Pope Barcelona event will be the celebration of the completion of the Tower of Jesus Christ at the Sagrada Familia—Antoni Gaudí’s monumental basilica, and a symbol of Barcelona’s cultural and spiritual heritage.

 This achievement marks a symbolic culmination of over a century of construction, honoring Gaudí’s vision and legacy.